-Shell pyramiding in Horsefield tortoises varies in severity, from acute to chronic.
+Shell pyramiding in tortoises varies in severity, from acute to chronic.
 In more severe cases, it can hinder the mobility of a tortoise and impact how it mates.

-Inadequate UV light, particularly in young Horsefield tortoises, can lead to an imbalance in the calcium-phosphorus ratio, leading to soft shell.
-The early symptoms of soft shell include:
+Inadequate UV light, particularly in younger tortoises, can lead to an imbalance in the calcium-phosphorus ratio, leading to soft shell.

-- Inhibited movement
+- Inhibited movement.

-- Poor muscle coordination
+- Poor muscle coordination.

-- Unexpected fractures in the limbs
+- Unexpected fractures to the limbs.

-- Increased risk of egg-binding
+- Increased risk of egg-binding.

 Sufficient vitamin D3 and calcium are required for a healthy shell.
 Dandelions and cuttlefish are good sources of calcium for tortoises, but they shouldn’t consume too much.